Commit451/skyhook/README.md

 ## Contributing

-If you wish to contribute, follow our [contributing guide](https://github.com/Commit451/skyhook/blob/master/docs/Contributing.md).
+If you wish to contribute, follow our [contributing guide](CONTRIBUTING.md).

 ### Creating a Provider
 If you want to create a new provider please follow the examples shown at our small [documentation](docs/CreateNewProvider.md).

-\ ゜o゜)ノ

 ## Testing Locally
 To run server: